davidalvarezdlt/skeltorch/docs/tutorials/running-pipelines.md

 The ``test_sample`` pipeline follows the sample principle as the ``test`` pipeline, but for single data instances.
 The identifier of the data instance is passed using a CLI argument.
-To run the test sample pipeline succesfully, you will need:
+To run the test sample pipeline successfully, you will need:

 - A valid implementation of the method ``test_sample()`` of the runner class.
-- A valid implementation of auxiliary methods, such as the ones used in the train pipeline.
+- A valid implementation of auxiliary methods, such as the ones used in the training pipeline.

 ```
 python -m <your_module_name> <global_args> test_sample <test_sample_args>